david-rockwood/fimpad/README.md

 Keep in mind that when you get a generation that you don't like, you can simply press Ctrl+Z to undo the generation.
 Then press Ctrl+Shift+G to generate again.
 Some call this "rerolling", as in "taking another roll of the dice."
 Because of the semi-random variation in LLM responses, you can easily step through dozens of variations until you land on one that you like.
 This is a good way to deal with writers block.

-When writing fiction with FIM the three concepts above (completion, replacement, and interpolation) are very useful.
+When writing fiction with FIM, the three concepts described above (completion, replacement, and interpolation) are very useful.

 ---